rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/02 Pure and Applied Science.md

 How do we determine who belongs in the scientific community?

-1. Scientists try to come up with truths about the world
+- Scientists try to come up with truths about the world:
     1. predict models
     2. uses their senses